ikko/sym/docs/cookbook/1_mixin_recipe/5_documenting_your_mixin.md

 *   Design considerations or architectural notes.
 *   Contribution guidelines.

-### 5. Integration with `symbol` Documentation
+### 5. Integration with `symb` Documentation

-Finally, ensure your mixin is referenced and explained within the main `symbol` project documentation (e.g., in the API reference, user manual, or cookbook).
+Finally, ensure your mixin is referenced and explained within the main `symb` project documentation (e.g., in the API reference, user manual, or cookbook).
 This provides a centralized location for users to discover and learn about available mixins.

-By consistently applying these documentation practices, you contribute to a more accessible, understandable, and robust `symbol` ecosystem.
+By consistently applying these documentation practices, you contribute to a more accessible, understandable, and robust `symb` ecosystem.